techthoughts2/AWSCBManifestPS/README.md

    * *NOTE: If you choose GitHub you will need to first associate your AWS account with your GitHub account (if you have never done so).
 See the NOTES section of this README for details.*

-3. **Would you like to generate a .gitignore file?** (Optional) This will generate a pre-populated .gitignore file.
-It is recommended to do so (default)
+3. **Would you like to generate a Changelog file?**

+4. **Select a License for your module.
+(Help deciding: https://choosealicense.com/)**

+5. **Would you like to generate a Code of Conduct file?**

+6. **Would you like to generate a Contributing guidelines file?**

+7. **Would you like to specify a coding style for the project?**
+[S] Stroustrup  [O] OTBS  [A] Allman  [N] None  [?]
+Help (default is "S"):

-4. **Enter S3 bucket name to download needed PS modules from S3 location.
+8. **Enter S3 bucket name to download needed PS modules from S3 location.
 Leave blank to DL modules from PSGallery.** Your CodeBuild instance will need various modules to successfully build your PowerShell module project.
 By default, it does not contain them.
 Leaving this blank will default to having the CodeBuild instance download and install the needed modules from the PSGallery during each build.
 You can improve build times and performance by instead loading the required modules into an S3 bucket.
 If you choose to do so, you can specify the S3 bucket here.
 Don't forget to give your CodeBuild project permission to that S3 bucket.

-5. **Select desired buildpsec file(s) options?** This is the most important selection and determines which buildspec files are generated for the CodeBuild.
+9. **Select desired buildpsec file(s) options?** This is the most important selection and determines which buildspec files are generated for the CodeBuild.
 You need to consider what platforms you intend for your module to support.
 One, or all of these can be specified.
 The following scenarios are possible:

     | Buildspec | Environment | PowerShell |
     | ------------- | ------------- | ------------- |